ixiaopan/blog/content/post/remove-splash.md

 ## What and Why

-I don't know when it happened, but without a doubt, you will see a statistic or dynamic image on your screen when you launch some APPs nowadays (especially if you are somewhere on the Earth).
-The picture looks like the figure below with a small button to enable people to skip ads.
-Generally, the showing time of ads lasts at least 3 seconds.
+Nowadays, you will often see a statistic or dynamic image on your screen when you launch some APPs.
+The image looks like the figure below with a small button to enable people to skip ads.
+Generally, the showing time of ads lasts for at least 3 seconds.
 The most disgusting thing is that there is no upper bound for this, so you have to suffer from this unless you don't use any app at all.